-Visa suggests if you are making a card purchase through PayPal it's best to empty your account beforehand so there's no balance.
+If you are making a card purchase through PayPal, Visa says it's best to empty your account beforehand so there's no balance.
 That will make it easier for your bank or credit card provider to match the purchase with the debit.
 Mastercard says that its chargeback rules work the same as Visa's.

 Any credit card gives you this protection, yet of course unless you pay it off IN FULL every month, there'll be interest charged that can be very expensive.
 If you're just doing it for the protection, then you may as well get a top cashback card, which pays you to spend on it.
 However, if you'll be borrowing as well (be careful), get a top 0% purchases card.